 Recently, we described how distribution companies can streamline operations and improve customer satisfaction by integrating their ERP and eCommerce systems.
-We also discussed how EDI dramatically improves the accuracy of information exchanges between trading partners, particularly between distributors and 3PL providers.
+EDI also dramatically improves the accuracy of information exchanges between trading partners, particularly between distributors and 3PL providers.

 In this post, we explain how orchestrating information exchanges via integrated ERP, eCommerce, EDI, and warehousing eliminates errors and makes your end-to-end operations work in unison.